-In FeedXL you may notice that feed ingredients are shown as having ‘Partial Data’.
+In FeedXL you may notice that some feed ingredients do not have complete data.
 This means that this feed ingredient’s label provided by the manufacturing company does not contain information for all of the nutrients examined by FeedXL.

-Keep reading to learn why you’re seeing ‘Partial Data’, how to see which nutrients are ‘missing’, and what to do about it!
+Keep reading to learn what this means, how to see which nutrients are ‘missing’, and what to do about it!

 When adding feeds to our database, we use the most complete information the manufacturer provides.
-If they don’t provide all the nutrients, you will see it listed in FeedXL with ‘Partial Data’.
-That means you can include it in your diets, however, you will be working with incomplete data.
+Most manufacturers label according to legislative requirements so it’s not uncommon for feeds to have incomplete data.
+You can still include it in your diets, however, you will be working with incomplete data.

-For ingredients that are shown as ‘Partial Data’, you can help us make the data better by contacting the manufacturer and asking them to provide missing data.
+When ingredients have missing data you can help us make the data better by contacting the manufacturer and asking them to provide missing nutrient data.

 If you find data on packaging or online that we don’t have in FeedXL, you can ‘edit’ the ingredient and add it yourself for our review, or you can email us at email@example.com with the missing information and we’ll add it for you.